rahulk789/RChat/README.md

 `sudo k0s kubectl port-forward service/rchat-server-deployment 8000:8000`
-Run the following to access the api service on localhost `sudo k0s kubectl port-forward service/rchat-api-deployment 4099:4099`
+Run the following to access the api service on localhost `sudo k0s kubectl port-forward service/rchat-api-deployment 4099:4099` To test scaling run the following with correct IP (or localhost) ` while true; do curl http://10.106.224.66:4099/ ; done;`

 # Monitoring
 To deploy grafana on k8s run: